Chase Sapphire Reserve®

 Marriott Bonvoy World of Hyatt

 The Chase Sapphire Reserve is less of a luxury credit card than the Platinum Card from American Express.
-That doesn’t mean, however, that the Reserve lacks those perks.
-It comes with Priority Pass Select membership, for example, which allows cardholders to visit over 1,200 airport lounges – including the new Chase Sapphire Lounge by The Club.
+However, that doesn’t mean that the Reserve lacks those perks.

 Amex Platinum Vs. Chase Sapphire Reserve

-Card The Platinum Card® Sapphire Reserve®
+The Platinum Card® Sapphire Reserve®

 Rewards rate Earn 5X Membership Rewards points on flights booked directly with airlines of Amex Travel, 5X on prepaid hotels booked thorugh AmexTravel.com, and 1X on all other purchases Earn 5X on flights through Chase Ultimate Rewards, 10X on hotels and car rentals through Ultimate Rewards, 10X on Chase Dining, 3X on all other travel purchases, 3X on dining, and 1X on all other purchases